Existence and regularity for prescribed Lorentzian mean curvature hypersurfaces, and the Born-Infeld model: Main tools

-Nevertheless, under a relative compactness assumption on Lorentzian balls we can prove a higher integrability of $w_\rho$ in any dimension.
-We briefly comment on why cut-off functions based on the Lorentzian distance from $o$ are better behaved than those based on the Euclidean distance $r_o$.
-If $u \in \cX_\phi(\Omega)$ and $\phi \in \Spa(\partial \Omega)$, then from \eqref{eq_elle2} we get
+The requirement assures that Lorentzian balls of radius $R$ centered at every point $o \in \Omega'_\eps$ are relatively compact in $\Omega'$, and so it enables to localize by means of cut-off functions depending on the Lorentzian distance $\ell_o$ from $o$.
+Such cut-off functions are better behaved than those based on the Euclidean distance $r_o$, because $\Delta_M \ell_o$ can be controlled more efficiently than $\Delta_M r_o$.
+More precisely, if $u \in \cX_\phi(\Omega)$ and $\phi \in \Spa(\partial \Omega)$, then from \eqref{eq_elle2} we get